 The data for this chapter come from three sources.
 The first is deal-specific information from all 20 members of the BBAA which were active in 2009/10.
 The second is deal specific information from one angel group in England which is not a member of BBAA.
 The third is aggregated data from LINC Scotland on the investments made by their angel syndicates in 2009/10.
 This represents all of the investments made by its member-syndicates.
 Here again, it is important to be aware of the data limitations that arise from the ways in which the various networks operate (see Chapter 2).
-Specifically, networks that derive a 'success fee' from each investments that occurs are able to report both more, and more accurate, information on the investments that are made.
+Specifically, networks that derive a 'success fee' from each investment that occurs are able to report both more, and more accurate, information on the investments that they facilitated than those networks which do not have a financial interest in the investments that are made.
 In particular, the data undercounts angel investing in situations where a company raises money from more than one angel network.
 Such investments would be recorded as (unclassified) co-investment by the other network.
 However, anecdotal evidence suggests that this is an 'infrequent', although not 'unusual', occurrence.